-- The traffic signal plan view should be drawn at a scale of 1":20'.
-A scale of 1":10' may be used when needed to show additional detail. - Plan symbols for pole foundations, pull boxes and detection areas shall be drawn to scale accurately depicting the actual size of individual items.
+- Where the major street of the intersection is greater than 50 ft. wide (measured from curb to curb or edge line to edge line), the traffic signal plan view should be drawn at a scale of 1"=20'.
+Where the major street pavement width is less than or equal to 50 ft., a scale of 1"=10' should be used so that the locations of poles, pull boxes, and conduits can be seen if the plans are plotted on paper for use in the field. - Plan symbols for controller cabinets, pole foundations, pull boxes, and detection areas shall be drawn to scale accurately depicting the actual size of individual items.